xingboyang20/ace-configuration-api-samples/basics/docs/PRODUCT_SEARCH.md

-## Products Search Sample
+## Product Search Sample

-The products search example shows how to create a small application that allows users to search for products in a package on the CLM Platform.
+The product search sample shows how to create a small application that allows users to search for products in a package on the CLM Platform.

 The application we are building looks like this: